CourtneyNewmarch/Group-11-BFB321-Semester-Project/README.md

 - Dashboard: A summary view of medication inventory statistics and user activity
 - Order Tracking: A detailed overview of the quantities and delivery dates of orders in the system
 - Product Management: Add, view and remove medications in the system
-- Stock Tracking: Update stock levels with detailed statistics
+- Stock Tracking: Update stock levels with detailed analytics
 - Customer Management: Control customer use and track order histories for predictive analytics
 - Supplier Management: Monitor supplier performance and streamline procurement